AdamSobieski/Argumentation/Notes/Argumentation and Computing.md

 ## Extension Methods Utilizing The Function Model

-Here are some extension methods utilizing the supporting model.
+Here are some extension methods utilizing the function model.
 An `Invoke()` extension method is provided for `IFunction` and `IJustifiableFunction`.

 ```cs
 public static class Extensions